laravel/docs/upgrade.md

 If you are implementing the `Illuminate\Contracts\Auth\Authenticatable` contract but are **not** using the `Autheticatable` trait, you should add a new `getAuthIdentifierName` method to your contract implementation.
 Typically, this method will return the column name of the "primary key" of your authenticatable entity.
 For example: `id`.

+This is unlikely to affect your application unless you were manually implementing this interface.

 ### Authorization

 The `Illuminate\Auth\Access\UnauthorizedException` has been renamed to `Illuminate\Auth\Access\AuthorizationException`.
 The is unlikely to affect your application if you are not manually catching this exception.